$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Introduction

-Accurate modelling of top-quark decays is essential to learn as much information as possible about the top-quark properties from its decay products.
-The inclusion of top-quark decays has been first performed through the matching of the NLO fixed-order $t\bar{t}b\bar{b}$ calculation to parton shower programs (NLO+PS) either in the 5-~\cite{Kardos:2013vxa,Garzelli:2014aba} or 4-flavour scheme~\cite{Bevilacqua:2017cru, Jezo:2018yaf}\footnote{We note that in Ref.~\cite{Cascioli:2013era} a NLO+PS computation for $t\bar{t}b\bar{b}$ production has been performed without including top-quark decays.}.
+An accurate description of top-quark decays is essential to learn as much information as possible about the top-quark properties from its decay products.
+The inclusion of top-quark decays has been first performed through the matching of the NLO fixed-order $t\bar{t}b\bar{b}$ calculation to parton shower programs (NLO+PS) either in the 5-~\cite{Kardos:2013vxa,Garzelli:2014aba} or 4-flavour scheme~\cite{Bevilacqua:2017cru, Jezo:2018yaf}\footnote{We note that in Ref.~\cite{Cascioli:2013era} a NLO+PS computation for $t\bar{t}b\bar{b}$ production has been performed without including top-quark decays.
+The tool presented in that paper, however, supports automated top-quark decays with spin correlations.}.
 In Ref.~\cite{Jezo:2018yaf} even spin-correlated LO top-quark decays have been included.
-Although NLO+PS predictions allow a resummation of large logarithms via the successive soft-collinear emissions within the parton shower evolution, they come short of describing hard emissions in top-quark decays.
-Furthermore, this type of calculations so far accounted only for double-resonant top-quark contributions, meaning that the single- and non-resonant ones, which can be very important in some phase-space regions, as well as their interference effects, are omitted.
+Although NLO+PS predictions allow a resummation of large logarithms via the successive soft-collinear emissions within the parton shower evolution, they account only for double-resonant top-quark contributions, meaning that the single- and non-resonant ones, which can be very important in some phase-space regions, as well as their interference effects, are omitted.
 Finally, for the simulations where the extra pair of $b$ jets is only produced in the production stage of the top quarks (e.g. $t\bar{t}b\bar{b}$+PS simulations), contributions from top-quark decays with multi-bottom final states (i.e. $t \to W^+bb\bar{b}$ and $\bar{t} \to W^- \bar{b}b\bar{b}$) are only described in PS approximation.
+We also note that the $t\bar{t}b\bar{b}$ background to $t\bar{t}H$ also involves $t\bar{t}b\bar{b}g$ with $g\to b\bar{b}$, that can be consistently included in NLO+PS simulations of $pp\to t\bar{t}b\bar{b}$ in the 4-flavour scheme.

 The inclusive fiducial cross sections of $t\bar{t}b\bar{b}$ production at the LHC and the cross section ratio $\sigma_{t\bar{t}b\bar{b}}/\sigma_{t\bar{t}jj}$ have been measured in the dilepton and lepton+jets decay channels at 8 TeV and 13 TeV by both ATLAS and CMS experiments~\cite{CMS:2013vui,ATLAS:2018fwl,CMS:2017xnm, CMS:2020grm}.
 Although the theoretical predictions, provided by the NLO+PS simulations for inclusive fiducial cross sections and by the fixed-order calculation of Ref.~\cite{Bevilacqua:2014qfa} for the cross section ratio, are smaller than the measured ones, they are still compatible with the measurements within the total uncertainties.